Tuesday, April 30, 2019

 of that good portion of the world

-that seeks and answer or some
+that seeks an answer for some,

 a remedy to this fear, it looks